 As ground reserve in Victor XH589 we would go through all the motions, including engine start, and only stand down on instructions from the Group Controller when all three primary tankers, and the Buccaneer, were airborne and en route.
 It was actually quite a good, if totally unexpected, test of crew cooperation because I could watch how John Elliott's crew went about this short notice change of plan and I would be able to use my findings in my VSU report.

-Without going into all the operational details, on the first stage Tankers 2 and 3 would top up the leading tanker at different points over the North Atlantic and then return to Marham.
-The lead tanker then had sufficient fuel to accompany the Buccaneer, and top it up as required, all the way to Goose Bay.
+Without going into all the operational details, on the first stage Tankers 2 and 3 would top up the leading tanker at different points over the North Atlantic and then return, individually, to Marham.
+The Lead Tanker would then have sufficient fuel to accompany the Buccaneer, and top it up as required, the rest of the way to Goose Bay.
 The following day the Buccaneer would be refuelled in flight just once, somewhere overhead New York State, by the one remaining tanker.
-The Buccaneer would then have sufficient fuel to complete its journey unaccompanied to wherever its aircraft carrier was off the coast of Miami and the tanker would turn about and return to Marham via Goose Bay.
+The Buccaneer would then have sufficient fuel to complete its journey unaccompanied to wherever its aircraft carrier was off the coast of Miami and the tanker would turn about and return to Marham stopping briefly at Goose Bay to top up wíth fuel for the Atlantic crossing.
 Job done!

 As I always did when flight testing crews, I told the crew to treat John Elliott as Captain and I briefed John to make all the decisions even if we had to get airborne on the Pirate Trail.
 I, in the right hand seat, would perform as an average competent co-pilot could be expected to perform.
-That implied that I could be trusted to carry out the co-pilot's duties but with suitable supervision.
 It was standard practice at the time for the two pilots to refer to each other on the intercom by their seat position: 1st pilot or co-pilot.
 If I wished for some operational or safety reason to overrule any decision, I would announce it by saying on the intercom, "Captain to crew", so there could be no misunderstanding.
 There can, of course, only be one captain at a time and he is the one who signs for the aircraft and carries the can (and quite often the in-flight rations box as well!).

 The refuelling plan was quite complicated.
 The inviolable rule was that the Buccaneer should at all times have sufficient fuel in its tanks to reach a land-based airfield should any emergency occur en route.
-With that in mind, the route across the North Atlantic had been planned by the Refuelling Cell at Group HQ Bawtry accordingly and suitable land-based airfields in Iceland, Greenland and the east coast of Canada had been booked and were on standby.
+With that in mind, the route across the North Atlantic had been planned by the Refuelling Cell at Group HQ Bawtry accordingly and suitable land-based airfields in the north of Scotland, Iceland and the east coast of Canada had been booked and were on standby.

 As Tankers 1 to 3 were taxiing out for take-off from Marham, another problem arose: Tanker 2 reported that he had a problem.
 I can't now remember exactly what it was, some sort of hydraulic snag, but that tanker had to shut down and was unable to continue.
 Tanker 3 automatically moved up to become Tanker 2 and our crew was promoted from ground reserve to become Tanker 3.
-Our engines were already running so we simply taxied out of dispersal and took our place at the rear of the other two tankers.
+We needed no further orders: our engines were already running so we simply taxied out of dispersal and took our place at the rear of the other two tankers.